-The BRSA is authorized to take necessary measures where it is determined that a bank's financial statements have been misrepresented.
+The BRSA is authorised to take necessary measures where it is determined that a bank's financial statements have been misrepresented.

 When the BRSA requests a bank's financial reports, the chairman of the board, audit committee, general manager, deputy general manager responsible for financial reporting and the relevant unit manager (or equivalent authorities) must sign the reports indicating their full names and titles and declare that the financial report complies with relevant legislation and accounting records.
-In addition, foreign banks must have the members of the board of managers of their Turkish branches sign the annual reports.

-Independent auditors must approve all annual reports that banks present to their general assemblies.
+Independent auditors must approve the annual reports prepared by the banks.